github/docs/content/admin/user-management/monitoring-activity-in-your-enterprise/audited-actions.md

 Action                            | Description
 --------------------------------- | -------------------------------------------
-`user.add_email`                  | An email address was added to a user account.
+`user.add_email`                  | An email address was added to a personal account.
-`user.async_delete`               | An asynchronous job was started to destroy a user account, eventually triggering `user.delete`.{% ifversion ghes %}
+`user.async_delete`               | An asynchronous job was started to destroy a personal account, eventually triggering `user.delete`.{% ifversion ghes %}
 `user.change_password`            | A user changed his or her password.{% endif %}
-`user.create`                     | A new user account was created.
+`user.create`                     | A new personal account was created.
-`user.delete`                     | A user account was destroyed by an asynchronous job.
+`user.delete`                     | A personal account was destroyed by an asynchronous job.
-`user.demote`                     | A site admin was demoted to an ordinary user account.
+`user.demote`                     | A site admin was demoted to an ordinary personal account.
 `user.destroy`                    | A user deleted his or her account, triggering `user.async_delete`.{% ifversion ghes %}
 `user.failed_login`               | A user tried to sign in with an incorrect username, password, or two-factor authentication code.
 `user.forgot_password`            | A user requested a password reset via the sign-in page.{% endif %}
 `user.login`                      | A user signed in.{% ifversion ghes or ghae %}
 `user.mandatory_message_viewed`   | A user views a mandatory message (see "[Customizing user messages](/admin/user-management/customizing-user-messages-for-your-enterprise)" for details) | {% endif %}
-`user.promote`                    | An ordinary user account was promoted to a site admin.
+`user.promote`                    | An ordinary personal account was promoted to a site admin.
-`user.remove_email`               | An email address was removed from a user account.
+`user.remove_email`               | An email address was removed from a personal account.
 `user.rename`                     | A username was changed.
-`user.suspend`                    | A user account was suspended by a site admin.{% ifversion ghes %}
+`user.suspend`                    | A personal account was suspended by a site admin.{% ifversion ghes %}
 `user.two_factor_requested`       | A user was prompted for a two-factor authentication code.{% endif %}
-`user.unsuspend`                  | A user account was unsuspended by a site admin.
+`user.unsuspend`                  | A personal account was unsuspended by a site admin.

 {% ifversion ghes > 3.1 or ghae %}
 ## Workflows